 Da Vinci wasn’t the first to paint a Christian view of the Last Supper.
 This is Ugolino di Nerio’s The Last Supper circa 1325-30.
 Judas is the only one without a halo.

-Why is Da Vinci’s masterpiece so important that we feel obligated to preserve it year after year, or should I say century after century?
+Why is Da Vinci’s masterpiece so important that we feel obligated to preserve it generation after generation.
 Certainly, other great artists have painted the ‘last supper’ of Christ before, but arguably not quite like Da Vinci.
 His remarkable interpretation of Jesus sharing a meal with his disciples (in what is the first Eucharist where Jesus announces that one of them will betray him) shows everyone interacting with each other with amazing emotion.
 Furthermore, from an artistic or technical point of view, Da Vinci draws our attention straight to the centre of the painting with Jesus, before we scan with our eyes to see what is going on around him.
 Many have seen this, as the quintessential reason why preserving it is so important.
-Art and history at its zenith?
+Art and history at its zenith!?

 Whether Da Vinci painted it purely for financial reward or for a higher spiritual reason, it is frustrating to think, why didn’t he put more thought into it, in terms of making sure it would still be around for future generations to admire.
 Almost immediately after he had finished painting it in 1498, it began to flake off.
 Da vinci’s problem was that he was such an imaginative artist and inventor that he was always trying to invent the next best thing and remain one step ahead of his contemporaries.
 He tried coating the Santa Maria refectory wall with an experimental waterproof undercoat, which he believed would help him in his process of painting.
 Unfortunately, as already mentioned, it was a disaster.
 If we are to believe Leonardo Da Vinci’s biographer Giorgio Vasari, he describes the painting as ‘ruined’ and unrecognizable by 1556.